magento/devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 ### Debugging using Knockout.js  plugin

-Installation knockout debugging plugin for GoogleChrome:
+Installation knockout debugging plugin for Google Chrome:

-	1) Open your GoogleChrome browser.
+	1) Open your Google Chrome browser
-	2) Expand GoogleChrome options dropdown
+	2) Expand Google Chrome options dropdown (hamburger in upper right)
-	3) Select "Setting" item
+	3) Select "Settings"
-	4) Go to "Extensions" tab
+	4) In left pane, select "Extensions"
-	5) Scroll to end page and press "Go more extensions link"
+	5) Scroll to end of the page and click "Get more extensions" link
-	6) In search field write "Knockoutjs context debugger" and press "Enter" key
+	6) In the Search field write "Knockoutjs context debugger" and press "Enter" key
-	7) Press "Add to chrome" button
+	7) Select "Add to Chrome"

-After we added _Knockoutjs context debugger_ plugin to Google Chrome, now we can open "developer tools" panel and see "Knockout context" tab.
+After we added _Knockoutjs context debugger_ plugin to Google Chrome, now we can open "developer tools" panel and see the "Knockout context" tab.

 To get some component context need find html node from component template and go to "Knockout context".
 In this tab we will see component context with all properties and methods list.